WGierke/git_better/documentation/documentation.md

 ##### Validation of Prediction Model
 [accuracy+confusion matrix]

+### How to Overcome Overfitting

+When we trained the classifiers on the collected training data and validated them on the given validation data, we noticed very early that all classifiers overfit heavily.
+On average, they yielded an accuracy of 80% on the training data but only 20% on the validation data.
+To overcome this big overfitting problem, we used several approaches.
+- Firstly, we tried to automatically collect as much labeled data as possible.
+- Secondly, we use model ensembling so multiple models can learn distinct from each other how to separate the classes.
+In the end, the models weighted predictions are aggregated to one prediction.
+- As a last approach, we're using hyperparameter tuning using Grid search to find the best parameter set for each classifier such that each one generalizes as much as possible.

+### Overall Prediction Model

+Describe our ensembled model

 ## Automated Classification
 * implement the app that takes the input format and creates the output format